kentlouisetonino/config-neovim-lua/README.md

 F1  : Open a new tab with terminal.
 F2  : Escape the insert mode of terminal.
 F9  : Close the current tab or window.

+/<word> -> Enter -> n   : This will allow to search the word and jump to the next same word.
 ```

 <br />